simix/Termux-Crypto-Alert/README.md

 # Termux Crypto Alert - GUI

 A graphical user interface (GUI) Python script for Termux to manage cryptocurrency price alerts and receive notifications directly on your Android device.
-This script utilizes Termux dialogs for a user-friendly menu interface within your Termux environment.
+This script utilizes Termux dialogs for a user-friendly menu interface within your Termux environment, **using the KuCoin API for price data.**

 ## Features

 *   **Graphical User Interface (GUI):**  Interactive menu-driven interface using Termux dialogs for easy navigation and alert management.
-*   **Add Alerts:** Easily add new cryptocurrency price alerts with customizable conditions (above or below a threshold) and target prices in USD.
+*   **Add Alerts:** Easily add new cryptocurrency price alerts with customizable conditions (above or below a threshold) and target prices in your chosen quote currency (e.g., USDT).
 *   **Remove Alerts:** Delete existing alerts when they are no longer needed.
-*   **List Alerts:** View all currently active alerts with their details.
+*   **List Alerts:** View all currently active alerts with their details and real-time status.
-*   **Start Monitoring:** Initiate price monitoring in the background to continuously check for alert conditions.
+*   **Restart Monitoring:**  Initiate or restart price monitoring in the background to continuously check for alert conditions.
 *   **Stop Monitoring:** Halt the background monitoring process.
 *   **Custom Alert Sounds:** Option to select custom sound files for alerts from the script's directory.
 Default sound is also included.
 *   **Termux Notifications:** Receive instant notifications when an alert condition is triggered.
+*   **Price History:** View and share price history charts for your alerts, helping you analyze price movements.
+*   **Backtest Alert:** Simulate alert triggers over historical data to evaluate alert effectiveness.
+*   **Settings:** Customize script settings such as check interval and price history duration.
+*   **Export/Import Alerts:** Save your alerts to a JSON file for backup or sharing, and import them back when needed.
 *   **App Info:** Access application information and contact details within the script's menu.

 ## Requirements